oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ### Deploying Oracle RAC on Container With Block Devices:

-If you are using an NFS volume, skip to the section below "Deploying Oracle RAC on Container with NFS Volume".
+If you are using an NFS volume, skip to the section "Deploying Oracle RAC on Container with NFS Volume".

 Make sure the ASM devices do not have any existing file system.
 To clear any other file system from the devices, use the following command: